SiddhantShatapathy/Portfolio/README.md

-# Portfolio
-Siddhant Shatapathy - Data Science Portfolio
+# Data Science Aspirant
-Welcome to My Professional Data Exploration
 Greetings!
-I am Siddhant Shatapathy, a dedicated Data Science enthusiast currently pursuing a Master's degree.
-This portfolio reflects my commitment to leveraging data for meaningful insights.
+I am Siddhant Shatapathy, a dedicated Data Science enthusiast currently pursuing a Master's degree in Data Science.
+My journey involves exploring the world of data, aiming to uncover insights and contribute to the exciting field of data-driven solutions.
+This portfolio serves as a detailed map of my academic journey, technical capabilities, noteworthy projects, and key roles in positions of responsibility.
 Let's dive into the professional journey so far.

-🌐 Education
+# 🌐 Education

-Master of Technology in Data Science
+### Master of Technology in Data Science
 Indian Institute of Technology, Palakkad
 Expected Graduation: May 2023
 Current GPA: 8.67/10

-Bachelor of Technology in Electrical Engineering
+### Bachelor of Technology in Electrical Engineering
 National Institute of Technology, Rourkela
 Graduated: May 2021
 GPA: 8.5/10

-💻 Skills
+# 💻 Skills
 Programming Languages: Python, SQL
 Frameworks: NumPy, Pandas, Matplotlib, Scikit-learn, OpenCV, NLTK, TensorFlow, Pytorch Machine Learning: Supervised, Unsupervised, Feature Engineering, Statistical Analysis